nickgiant/vaadin-sample/README.md

 This project can be used as a starting point to create your own Vaadin application with Spring Boot.
 It contains all the necessary configuration and some placeholder files to get you started.

+## First steps

+You can edit the classes described below (add or delete or rearrange the layout) in order to gain some confidence working with Vaadin.
+- Inside src/main/java/com/example/application/views in class MainLayout exists the menu in createNavigation function.
+If you would like to add more pages you have to add a new SideNavItem object in SideNav and create a new class like for example HelloWorldView which extends VerticalLayout.
+- Inside src/main/java/com/example/application/views/helloworld/ in class HelloWorldView you can see that there is a VerticalLayout (HelloWorldView extends VerticalLayout) and inside it two HorizontalLayout's.
+Eeach one of them has TextField and Button's.
+As you can see in line 43 you can add a click listener and perform database operations by calling the related class (line 44 , line 59).
+- A very handy Vaading component is Notification with which you can directly show shom information to the user (lines 45, 60).

 ## Running the application

 The project is a standard Maven project.
 To run it from the command line,